Hog-CERN/Hog/docs/01-Getting-Started/02-howto-convert-project.md

 If you are migrating beween two git repositories and you want to retain the history of your old repository have a look [here](https://medium.com/@ayushya/move-directory-from-one-repository-to-another-preserving-git-history-d210fa049d4b)

 If you are migrating to Hog but you are not changing repository, you can follow the instructions below ignoring the creation of the new local repository.
-In this case you might want to work in a new branch of your reposiutory.
+In this case you might want to work in a new branch of your repository.

 Let's suppose your new repository called `new_repo` with url `new_repo_url`, your project is named `myproject` is currently stored in some local folder `mypath`.
 If you don't have a new repository you can go on Gitlab (gitlab.cern.ch) and create one.